 This sustainable clothing brand offers designs suitable for all ages.
 Alternative apparel uses eco-friendly materials like organic cotton, hemp-blend, and recycled cotton to produce its classic and affordable lines.

-They also recycle plastic water bottles to create their alternative eco-fabrics, a rather impressive 1.8 million bottles yearly.
-That’s a lot of plastic waste put to good use.
+They also recycle 1.8 million plastic water bottles yearly to create their alternative eco-fabrics, which is an impressive amount of plastic waste put to good use.
 They use low-impact dyes and water-conserving production methods.
 The brand’s choice of packaging is an oxo-biodegradable mailer bag.

 For: women